What you should know about visiting China’s Great Wall

 Cloaked in legend and mystique, the Great Wall of China crosses mountains, grasslands and desert on its tireless course across what used to be China’s northern frontier.

-A border defence system garrisoned by hundreds of thousands of soldiers at various times in China’s turbulent history, the Great Wall exists today in a state of picturesque yet precarious ruin, a fading relic with only a tiny fraction of its total length restored and open to tourists.
+A border defense system garrisoned by hundreds of thousands of soldiers at various times in China’s turbulent history, the Great Wall today is a UNESCO World Heritage site and is in a state of picturesque yet precarious ruin, a fading relic with only a tiny fraction of its total length restored and open to tourists.

-The absolute length, including every branch, tributary and intervening natural feature (such as impassable cliffs) of the Ming Great Wall has been put at a staggering 8850km.
-A 2012 Chinese government survey calculated the total length of all fragments of the Great Wall that have ever stood across multiple dynasties, including parallel walls and walls that have weathered away completely, to be 21,196km.
-From east to west, the Wall stretches across 23 degrees of longitude and worms through 15 Chinese provinces.
+From east to west, the Wall stretches across 23 degrees of longitude.
 When the sun sets on the Wall’s eastern tip near the Korean border, it takes almost two hours until it dips behind its far-western reaches along the old Silk Road into Central Asia.

 How was the Great Wall used?